Coradion melanopus

 Coradion melanopus, known commonly as the twospot coralfish, is a species of marine ray-finned fish, a butterflyfish in the family Chaetodontidae.
 It is widespread throughout the tropical waters of the central Indo-Pacific region, from Indonesia to the Philippines.
 The twospot coralfish is a small size species which attains a maximum size of 15 cm length.
-It is a cautious species which inhabits sheltered lagoons or exposed outer reefs where it feeds on sponges, espacially along drop offs.
+It is a cautious species which inhabits sheltered lagoons or exposed outer reefs where it feeds on sponges, especially along drop offs.
 It forms pair to breed.